cjshelton/blog/_posts/2020-03-26-running-aspnetcore-in-docker-on-raspberrypi.md

 ```
 EXPOSE 80

-ENTRYPOINT [ "dotnet", "HomePortalAPI.dll" ]
+ENTRYPOINT [ "dotnet", "WebAPI.dll" ]
 ```

 ### Deploying and Running the App on the Pi

-Tne hard work has been done at this point.
+The hard work has been done at this point.
 Deploying and running the app on the Pi should be a straightforward process thanks to Docker.

 #### Deploying the App